Svjard/jinrikisha/README.md

 For graphs with more series than palettes have colors, sepcify an `interpolatedStopsCount` to the palette constructor.

-## Rickshaw and Cross-Browser Support
+## Jinrikisha and Cross-Browser Support

 This library works in modern browsers and Internet Explorer 9.

-Rickshaw relies on the HTMLElement#classList API, which isn't natively supported in Internet Explorer 9.
-Rickshaw adds support by including a shim which implements the classList API by extending the HTMLElement prototype.
+Jinrikisha relies on the HTMLElement#classList API, which isn't natively supported in Internet Explorer 9.
+Jinrikisha adds support by including a shim which implements the classList API by extending the HTMLElement prototype.
 You can disable this behavior if you like, by setting `RICKSHAW_NO_COMPAT` to a true value before including the library.

 ## Dependencies & Building

-Rickshaw relies on the fantastic [D3 visualization library](http://mbostock.github.com/d3/) to do lots of the heavy lifting for stacking and rendering to SVG.
+Jinrikisha relies on the fantastic [D3 visualization library](http://mbostock.github.com/d3/) to do lots of the heavy lifting for stacking and rendering to SVG.

 Some extensions require [jQuery](http://jquery.com) and [jQuery UI](http://jqueryui.com), but for drawing some basic graphs you'll be okay without.